merchantprotocol/documentation/docs/05_Magento_v1/01_Multiple_Warehouse_Plus/09_Products.md

 In the column "Apply" you need to select the discount percentage or the fixed amount.
-In the column Discount Amount, type the value that you want.
+In the column "Discount Amount", type the value that you want.